daryl-micah/ai_rfp_system/README.md

 - **Receive Proposals**: Poll IMAP inbox for vendor responses
 - **Auto-parse**: AI extracts pricing, delivery terms, warranty info from email responses

-### 4. AI-Powered Comparison

-- View all proposals side-by-side in a comparison table
-- AI-generated summaries for each proposal
-- Get AI recommendations on the best vendor based on multiple criteria

 ## 🏗️ Architecture & Design Decisions

 ### Tech Stack